 Many people mistakenly think that a garage door is a simple device.
 While a lot of garage door maintenance is something you can do yourself, it takes training to know how to avoid injury.

-Garage door technicians are often trained by the garage door manufacturer.
+Garage door technicians are often trained by the garage door manufacturer and the garage door company.
 They come to do repairs armed with extensive training, the right equipment, and experience.

 With overhead garage doors, all steps must be done in the proper order.
-Garage spring repair is one of the most dangerous garage door repairs.
+Garage door spring replacement and repair are among the most dangerous garage door repairs.
 If not done correctly, you could be seriously injured or killed.

 Repairing garage doors, particularly replacing torsion springs, is dangerous work.
 It’s best to leave it to the pros.